hapax/hapax.github.io/outreach.md

   (2020).
 A low-tech introduction to Steiner trees and soap bubbles, requiring only pre-calculus maths.
 Draft version.
 - [*A hacker's guide to the Chandrasekhar limit*](https://hapax.github.io/physics/hacks/chandra/) (2020, blog post).
-I walk through a rough estimate of how big a white dwarf (or a box of electrons) can get before it turns into a black hole.
+A rough guide to how big a white dwarf
+  (or a box of electrons) can get before it turns into a black hole.
 - [*Hacking physics from the back of a napkin*](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/) (2020, blog post).
 A paean to the processing power of the paper napkin.